 Bell Alternative for Home Phone

 Traditional landline is on the decline, and the trend will continue (Source).
 There are many reasons for the trend, though since the COVID19 pandemic hit the demand for home phone lines has been on the rise.
-The majority of Bell Alternative Home Phone competitors cost a fraction and are loaded with features.
+The majority of residential phone Bell customers are moving to alternative Home Phone competitors, driven by savings and customer service.
+A digital Home phone costs a fraction, offer great customer service and are loaded with premiun features.

 The advantages are numerous.
 For example, no contract, unlimited calling in Canada and the USA.
 The majority of cases are under $15 total (taxes in) and we have not mentioned the number of features included.
 There are so many that is hard to keep count but is fair to assume that each of these comes with about 20 to 40 premium features such as enhanced voicemail and Caller ID included.

 Internet usage is on the rise and will continue to go up as more things get ‘smart’.
 Bell may be able to provide some of the fastest internet connections in Canada.
 But also, some of the most expensive.
 These are all good Bell internet alternative independent internet providers.
 Sometimes the cost savings can be quite significant, annualized can add up to several hundreds of dollars!